Weltraumschaf/registermachine/README.md

-    test        A B     0x11    Boolean test, with conditional jump. print       A       0x12    Prints content of register. println     A       0x13    Prints content of register and a new line. return      A B     0x14    Return from function. unkwonn             0xff    Unknown opcode will stop execution.
+    test        A B     0x11    Boolean test, with conditional jump. print       A       0x12    Prints content of register. println     A       0x13    Prints content of register and a new line. return              0x14    Return from function.
+    unkwonn             0xff    Unknown opcode will stop execution.